-Whole Bible in a Manger
+Whole Bible Christianity

-Perhaps the ledge was in a Sukkah
+Perhaps the ledge was in a sukkah.

 Printable version